 4. Used car sales tax

-Another benefit of buying the vehicle from a dealership is that they will do the required working to find out your used car sales tax and add that in your final bill so you don’t have to worry about getting that done later.
+Another benefit of buying the vehicle from a dealership is that they will do the required working to find out your used car sales tax and add that in your final bill so you don’t have to worry about it later.
+Most people are surprised by the sales tax on cars only after the purchase.
 However, buying a car from a private seller will, again, involve getting this done on your own.

 5. MOT (Ministry Of Transport) certified